 - ‘Language’, in A Handbook of Middle English Studies.
 Wiley-Blackwell Critical Theory Handbooks, ed.
 Marion Turner (Oxford: Wiley-Blackwell, 2013), 379-95.

 - ‘The Anomalous King of Conquered England’, in Every Inch a King: Comparative Studies on Kings and Kingship in the Ancient and Medieval Worlds, ed.
 Charles Melville and Lynette Mitchell (Leiden: Brill, 2012), 173-93.

-- ‘Holinshed and mythical history’, in The Holinshed Handbook, ed.
+- ‘Holinshed and mythical history’, in The Oxford Handbook of Holinshed's Chronicles, ed.
 Ian W. Archer, Felicity Heal and Paulina Kewes (Oxford: Oxford University Press, 2012), 155-71.

 - ‘Harold Godwineson’, in Heroes and Anti-Heroes in Medieval Romance, ed.
 Neil Cartlidge (Cambridge: D.S.
 Brewer, 2012), 59-80.